Description of the test

 It is important for people with diabetes to monitor their blood glucose regularly so that they can make sure their levels are within a safe range.
 Knowing your blood glucose levels can help you prevent or respond to emergency situations such as hypoglycemia (low blood glucose), which can cause shakiness, dizziness, and even unconsciousness and death.

 If you discover you have hypoglycemia, you can eat or drink something that will give you an immediate source of glucose.
-The results of the test can also be used to determine how much insulin you need before each meal and if you require more insulin during exercise, times of stress, or illness.
+The results of the test can also be used to determine how much insulin you need before each meal and if you need to adjust your dose during exercise, times of stress, or illness.

 Testing can also help you avoid future complications that can result if your blood glucose is regularly too high (hyperglycemia), such as kidney and eye damage, nerve damage, foot ulcers, and heart disease.
 If you find that your levels are consistently high, you should talk to your doctor as you may require more medication or a change in diet and lifestyle.